I have never entered a Mountain Marathon before. Is the Saunders Lakeland Mountain Marathon suitable for a beginner?

 - A team of two men aged 40 and 70 is NOT eligible.

 This is how the percentage handicap is used:

-- For a linear course or the Klets course the total time over the two days is reduced by the handicap percentage.
+- For a linear course the total time over the two days is reduced by the handicap percentage.

 - For the Fairfield course the total points score over the two days is increased by the handicap percentage.
 If the total points score over the two days is negative, no adjustment is made.